-You have already taken several dive certification courses at Sea Camp and now you just want to dive!
+You are already an Open Water certified diver and now you just want to dive!
 This course is designed to get you to as many different dive spots as possible.
-Become a better diver by practicing your buoyancy, planning your own dives and exploring new kelp forests.
-This is NOT a certification Course.
+Become a better diver by practicing your buoyancy, planning your own dives and exploring new dive sites.
+This is NOT a certification Course but a course for campers to grow to be better divers!